How to Get a Press Pass: Tips for Freelancers and Professionals

-3. Contact.
-Try to contact and secure your position as early as possible.
-Let them know who you are and who you work for.
-Often a press office will go by the name, public affairs office, or public relations.
-You can choose to do this on your own or as a US Press Association member you can complete a credential assistance form 24/7 by logging into your member account and clicking the link in your member Resource menu.
-We will than contact them on your behalf to try help secure your pass.
+Contact the press office Make contact and secure your position as early as possible.
+Let them know who you are and who you will be providing coverage for.
+Often a press office will go by the name, public affairs office, or public relations office or editorial assignment.
+You can choose to secure a press pass on your own, or as a US Press Association member, you can complete a credential assistance form 24/7 by logging into your member account and clicking the link in your member Resource menu.
+The US Press Association will contact the appropriate individual or office on your behalf.

 Securing Government Credentials - Local and National: The US Press Association can also help you secure local and national credentials.
 Simply call the office, send an email request or complete the Credential Assistance Form available in your Members Resource Menu on the website.

 In conclusion, acquiring a press pass requires planning and preparation.
 The US Press Association can assist you in securing your credentials and membership options, and make the process smoother and more efficient.